 - A control of the sanitary veterinary health certificates required by the regulation in force - A sanitary and qualitative control for animal products or of animal origin, supplemented with samples for laboratory analysis. - A control of the conformity with the prescriptions in matter of disinfection and preliminary disinfection of the means of transport, hygiene of this means and the conditions of transport of the animals, animal products and products of animal origin.
-If products are doubtful, the latter will be bonded or quarantined in case of live animals

-If the inspection results in a refusal, all involved parties are notified immediately by a decision.
-The Ministry of Agriculture delivers the form for this decision.
-The owner of the refused products may notify the involved parties within 48 hours of his intention to proceed or have any expertise carried out at his own expense.
+If products are doubtful, the latter will be bonded or quarantined in case of live animals notify the involved parties within 48 hours of his intention to proceed or have any expertise carried out at his own expense.
 The expertise may be assigned to any expert or laboratory approved by the official veterinary authority.
 In case the refusal is maintained, the owner can appeal to the wilaya's territorially competent veterinary inspector who has five (05) working days to decide.
 The possible costs of bonding, storage and other charges incurred during the appraisal and the duration of the appeal are the responsibility of the owner of the products.